The futurists at NASA are working on flying cars.

 Who would not want to escape the traffic jams that beleaguer the 50-mile daily commute by hopping aboard a private vehicle at 7:30 a.m. and arrive at work, fresh and friendly, at 8:00?

-The IQ-laden brains at Langley are quick to acknowledge, however, that their dream will not assume material shape for at least another generation—or, put differently, until they have been burned, deposited in an urn, and placed on the mantle of a house of the future.
+The IQ-laden brains at PAVD are quick to acknowledge, however, that their dream will not assume material shape for at least another generation—or, put differently, until they have been burned, mixed with ordinary flesh, deposited in an urn, and placed on the mantle of a house of the future.

 We at MJTT modestly suggest that the Langley lads and lasses spend their waning years observing their children and/or grandchildren prepare for the next Olympics.
 We have a better idea.

-Our premise is that Langley has not sufficiently considered the implications of its dream: air congestion, air vehicle crashes, the cost of pilot training, and of course pollution.
+Our premise is that the PAVD has not sufficiently considered the implications of its dream: air congestion, air vehicle crashes, the cost of pilot training, and of course pollution.

 Our own solution to the commuter problem cuts to the chase.
 We propose nothing more than the total re-engineering of the subway system.

 This simple but brilliant solution is built on the old-fashioned idea of gravity, which was first noticed and formulated by Isaac Newton, who was rewarded for his discovery by a knighthood and a long life, bestowed on him respectively by a British king and a Christian God.

 Consider this.
 On going to work, one descends into what appears to be an ordinary subway station.
 One enters the car in the usual manner.
 The train takes off—downhill!
 In twenty minutes, one exits the car, enters an elevator, and soon finds oneself at street level.